mesmo-dev/mesmo/docs/examples.md

 # Examples

+## Overview

+The following introduces basic examples for using MESMO in the form of tutorials with step-by-step guidance.
+We address the following simple use cases:

+- [Tutorial 1](#tutorial-1): Setting up and solving a multi-period electric grid optimal power flow problem.
+(This tutorial assumes that a test case scenario has already been defined.)
+- [Tutorial 2](#tutorial-2): Defining a test case scenario for an electric distribution grid with several lines, transformers and DERs.
+- [Tutorial 3](#tutorial-3): Utilizing the optimization problem interface to define a simple optimization problem.

+More examples are in the `examples` directory of the repository and are listed [at the bottom of this section](#more-examples).

-## Tutorial 1: Solving a multi-period electric OPF
+## Tutorial 1

 ### Outline

+This example demonstrates the usage of MESMO for setting up and solving a multi-period optimal power flow (OPF) problem for an electric grid with several DERs.
+We will utilize the test case `sinagpore_6node`, which is shipped with MESMO for this tutorial.
+Skip to [tutorial 2](#tutorial-2) for learning how to define your own test case scenario.

+The multi-period OPF problem is an optimization problem for the maximization of overall social welfare, i.e. minimization of overall costs, for the modeled energy system.
+The decision variables are the dispatch decisions of DERs, subject to the operational constraints of the DERs and the electric grid.

+The tutorial will work through the following steps:

-1. Select test case
+1. Imports and settings: Getting started and selecting a test case scenario.
-2. Load data & models
+2. Load data & models: Selecting the MESMO objects that are needed for this use case.
-3. Set up OPF problem
-4. Solve problem & get results
-5. Plot some results
+3. Defining and solving the optimization problem: Utilizing API methods for composing the OPF problem.
+4. Retrieving and evaluating results: Where to find a results and what to do with them.

-### Imports
+### Imports and settings

 ```python
 import os
 import plotly.express as px
 import mesmo
 ```
-- Running `import mesmo` includes all submodules.

-### Settings
+- We will use `plotly` for plotting and `os` for path operations later on.
+- Most importantly, we need `import mesmo` to load MESMO, which always loads all submodules.
+Therefore, no direct submodule imports are needed, except if you want to be specific about the components that you are using.

 ```python
 scenario_name = 'singapore_6node'
 results_path = mesmo.utils.get_results_path(__file__, scenario_name)
 ```

-- `scenario_name` serves as general identifier for test case definitions.
+- We use `scenario_name` as an identifier for selecting a test case scenario.
+See [tutorial 2](#tutorial-2) for more information on defining a test case scenario.
-- `get_results_path()` creates unique timestamped results_path, i.e., a new folder in `./results/`.
+- The `get_results_path()` utiliy function creates unique timestamped results_path, i.e., a new folder in `./results/`.
+Of course, you can also store your results to any other local folder.

-### Loading the data & models
+### Loading data and models

 ```python
 price_data = mesmo.data_interface.PriceData(scenario_name)
 linear_electric_grid_model_set = mesmo.electric_grid_models.LinearElectricGridModelSet(scenario_name)
 der_model_set = mesmo.der_models.DERModelSet(scenario_name)
 ```

+- We load data & model objects, which are containers for the mathematical models and parameters of the problem.
+The `scenario_name` is passed to the initialization of each object to identify the test case that should be loaded.
 - Data & model classes are structured into thematic submodules and objects can generally be instantiated for the current test case by simply passing `scenario_name`.
-- Data & model objects are essentially containers for numerical parameters.

-### Defining the optimization problem
+### Defining and solving the optimization problem

 ```python
 optimization_problem = mesmo.utils.OptimizationProblem()
 ```

-- `optimization_problem` serves as container for variables / parameters / constraints / objective of the optimization problem.
+- We initialize the `optimization_problem` object here, which serves as container for variables / parameters / constraints / objective of the optimization problem.

 ```python
 linear_electric_grid_model_set.define_optimization_problem(optimization_problem, price_data)
 der_model_set.define_optimization_problem(optimization_problem, price_data)
 ```

 - Model objects provide methods for defining variables / parameters / constraints / objective.
 These definitions are essentially “attached” to `optimization_problem`.
-- Additional/custom definitions can be manually added to `optimization_problem`.
+- Custom definitions can be manually added to `optimization_problem`.
+See [tutorial 3](#tutorial-3) for more information on this.

-### Solving the optimization problem

 ```python
 optimization_problem.solve()
 ```

-- The `solve()` method generates the LP/QP standard form & passes the problem to the solver via solver interface (direct via `gurobipy` or indirect via `cvxpy`).
+- The `solve()` method generates the LP/QP standard form and passes the problem to the solver via the solver interface (direct via `gurobipy` or indirect via `cvxpy`).
 - Solutions are stored as variable / dual vector within `optimization_problem`.

-### Retrieving the results
+### Retrieving and evaluating results

 ```python
 results = mesmo.problems.Results()